 Charter Schools: An Overview

 While most individuals embrace the generic definition of a charter school, there is much confusion about their legal standing, governance and sources of funding.
-The Washoe County School District sponsors eight charter schools over a span of eleven campuses.
+The Washoe County School District sponsors seven charter schools over a span of ten campuses.

 Charter schools are public schools funded with taxpayer dollars.
 Charters get the same per-pupil allocation from the state as a public school district.
 They monitor enrollment the same as public schools; and they receive their funding directly from the state based on their official enrollment.
 They are also eligible for Title 1 funds on the same basis as other schools.
 In addition, they get a proportionate share of special education dollars if they are serving eligible children.